 Want to know what makes a great billboard?
 It’s pretty simple.
 It’s the billboard that gets noticed.
 Attracting attention to your board, making it stand out from the clutter on the highway or cityscape, is the secret to creating an eye-catching, memorable billboard.

-If it’s good enough, people will also take photos of your board and share them on social media, giving your campaign a second dimension and boosting its reach.
+If your outdoor advertising is good enough, people will also take photos of your board and share them on social media, giving your campaign a second dimension and boosting its reach.
 You can create smart billboards by trying these time-honored techniques:

 - Integrating the objects around the billboard into your design